saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - Got selected in LinkedIn Mega Give Away, and got many awesome rewards.
 Videos on how to get many followers on LinkedIn.
 - Got login info from IIRS Outreach Programme, starting from 14th July.
 - Started with Java programming, downloaded Ubuntu Operating System.
+## Date: July 4,2020
+- Got an internship opportunity call from Newton School, about Social Media Marketting.
+- Registers for more internship on Internshala.
+- Completed one chapter reading of COA subject.